Directors: Lana Wachowski, Lily Wachowski, Tom Tykwer

 “A half-finished book is a half-finished love affair” apparently.
 So says one of the many, many characters in this sprawling three-hour journey into the connective tissue of storytelling.
 My guilty secret about number9dream was exposed.
 Just as well that the rest of the cinema audience couldn’t possibly have known or cared; they were as busy as I was trying to riddle Cloud Atlas‘ deceptively simple grand plan.

 So here, against all probability we have six stories set in six different time periods, two of them in the future.
-Adapted for the screen and directed by Andy & Lana Wachowski (The Matrix) and Tom Tykwer (Run Lola Run), Cloud Atlas sees a collective of oddly matched actors chop-and-change roles throughout, seeding the story’s suggestions of reincarnation and repeating history.
+Adapted for the screen and directed by Lily & Lana Wachowski (The Matrix) and Tom Tykwer (Run Lola Run), Cloud Atlas sees a collective of oddly matched actors chop-and-change roles throughout, seeding the story’s suggestions of reincarnation and repeating history.
 Each key player gets to take the lead for one of the stories.

 We have, in chronological order: Jim Sturgess in the mid 19th century playing a slavery prospector unwittingly being poisoned at sea, Ben Wishaw as an opportunistic gay composer propping up his mentor in the 1930’s, Halle Berry as a journalist circa 1973 sniffing out a conspiracy to let a nuclear reactor fail, Jim Broadbent as a publisher accidentally exiled to a bizarre retirement home in 2012, Doona Bae as a cloned ‘fabricant’ becoming self-aware in Neo Seoul circa 2144, and Tom Hanks talking gobbledygook in post-apocalyptic 2321 as he fends off tribal warfare and technologically advanced visitors from the skies.